guillemhg98/CCLR-DL/README.md

 Computational resources were partially provided by AQuAS (Catalonia) and the PADRIS program.
 See paper for full authorship and institutional affiliations.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 Liccense.
 See LICENSE file for details.

 ## 📬 Contact